Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The first thing you’ll notice is that the D-Link Whole-Home Router 1000 DIR-645 doesn’t look like a conventional router — it’s more of a vertical tube, instead of a rectangular block.
-And there’s no visible antennas either.
-The DIR-645 is designed to “beam” signals so that every area within its range gets a WiFi signal (there’s a six element beam forming antenna for the up to 300 Mbps speed).
-And one that’s not just above-average, but a whole lot better than that average for high-definition streaming because it’s designed to “track” the devices in use and keep them saturated with signal.
+Similar to the Netgear RAX200 concerning the appearance, the D-Link Whole-Home Router 1000 DIR-645 doesn’t look like a conventional router — it’s more of a vertical tube, instead of a rectangular block.
+And there are no visible antennas either.
+The DIR-645 is designed to “beam” signals so that every area within its range gets a WiFi signal (there’s a six-element beam-forming antenna for up to 300 Mbps speed).
+And one that’s not just above-average, but a whole lot better than that average for high-definition streaming because it’s designed to “track” the devices in use and keep them saturated with a signal.
 So while the setup procedures are similar to that of routers in general, it’s the positioning that requires some thought.
 We’ll get there in a bit.

-The first thing you notice upon holding the D-Link Whole-Home Router 1000 DIR-645, beside how lightweight it is, is the warning regarding setup.
-Basically D-Link is making sure you know that security is important in setting up a router.
-The DIR-645 has something to take care of that too.
+The first thing you notice upon holding the D-Link Whole-Home Router 1000 DIR-645, besides how lightweight it is, is the warning regarding setup.
+Basically, D-Link is making sure you know that security is important in setting up a router, which makes this a top-rated secure router.

 But getting back to the basic setup, I’ll put the DIR-645 not next to the DSL modem, as the DIR-655 was, but about a foot away and more towards the center of the room.
 This is because I want all sides of the router to be able to radiate in different directions, which now include the front of the building as well as the lobby directly below my floor.